stanfordnlp/stanza/_pages/mwt.md

 ### Access Syntactic Words for Multi-Word Token

-The code below shows an example of accessing syntactic words for each token in the first sentence.
+The code below shows an example of accessing syntactic words for each token in the first sentence:

 ```python
 import stanfordnlp